 Why Linux & Unix Security is also Cloud Security

-Linux is the most widely used operating system that runs in the Cloud, with workloads that have huge variance.
-Linux is used to run not only web, database and mail server applications, but also blockchains, containers, TVs, IoT, SCADA and CI/CD pipelines, to name a few.
+Linux is the most widely used operating system in the Cloud, supporting a broad range of workloads.
+It's used for web, database, and mail servers, as well as for blockchains, containers, TVs, IoT, SCADA, and CI/CD pipelines, among others.
 The increasing volume of internet-facing cloud applications makes it more critical than ever to ensure these highly valued systems are protected against a growing threat landscape.

 The nature of distributed systems means that they are prone to insecure configuration, creating gaps in security defenses.
 For example, a simple misconfiguration in a web application could allow threat actors to remotely execute commands on the underlying server.
 A determined threat actor will use this access to persistently probe the system, seek elevation of privilege, then ultimately take control of the entire system.
 Given time, advanced persistent threats (APTs) like this can morph from an isolated annoyance to a broad-scale breach that can shake the global digital ecosystem, such as we have seen with the SolarWinds attack.